joseantonio11/Getting-Cleaning-Data/COURSE-PROJECT/codebook.md

 # CodeBook

-This is a code book describes variables, data, and  transformations or work that you performed to clean up the data.
+This code book describes the logic, data, variables and work performed to clean up the data.

 # The data source